aws-samples/aws-serverless-workshops/CrossRegion/2_UI/README.md

     --stack-name ticket-service-ui \
     --capabilities CAPABILITY_IAM

-Change the `--region` parameter when deploying to your second region.

 Again, you can confirm that this was created successfully and see the resource in the AWS Console.
 Navigate to the CloudFormation service and take a look at the Outputs tab.
 This time you will see two keys: